 قَالَ لِي رَسُولُ اللَّهِ صَلَّى اللَّهُ عَلَيْهِ وَسَلَّمَ: " لَا أَرَى لِي عِنْدَكَ وَلَا عِنْدَ أَخِيكَ مَنَعَةً، فَهَلْ أَنْتَ مخرجى إِلَى السُّوق غَدا حَتَّى نقر فِي مَنَازِلَ قَبَائِلِ النَّاسِ " وَكَانَتْ مَجْمَعَ الْعَرَبِ.

 "The Messenger of Allah (saw) asked me, 'I don't find any protection with neither you nor your brother.
 So, could you accompany me in the marketplace to quickly see the status of the tribes of people.'
-(The marketplace) was were the Arabs assemble. … (then he presented him the powerful aspects and strengths in each tribe)."
+(The marketplace) was where the Arabs assemble… (then he presented him the powerful aspects and strengths in each tribe)."
 (Ibn Kathir, as-Seera al-Nabawiyyah, Vol. 2, p.
 159)